-Follow-up visits need to be scheduled frequently with treatment team members in order to be able to implement the full range of chronic care management as soon as possible.
-Until that time, the various members of the treatment team such as physician, nursing, a social worker, dietician, physical therapist, pharmacist and other specialists (as needed) should work with the family and client to the extent possible.
-Their mutual goal is to minimize the disease symptoms and increase client participation in their own wellness.
+Follow-up visits need to be frequently scheduled with treatment team members in order to be able to implement the full range of chronic care management as soon as possible.
+Until that time, the various members of the treatment team such as physicians, nurses, a social worker, dietician, physical therapist, pharmacist and other specialists (as needed) should work with the family and client to the extent possible.
+Their mutual goal is to minimize the disease symptoms and increase the client’s participation in their own wellness.

 Each area of impact identified in the client's life should be addressed in an individualized, written, treatment plan.

-Community based resources can support or expand a health system’s care for chronically ill patients, but traditional health care models are simply not able to make the most of these resources.
+Community-based resources can support or expand a health system’s care for chronically ill patients, but traditional health care models are simply not able to make the most of these resources.
 A single health care provider or institution might form a partnership with a locally based establishment such as a senior center that provides exercise classes in order to leverage an extra advantage to its elderly patients.
 Yet that is often as far as the effort goes.
-Buying group memberships for clients in health clubs with individualized trainers, making alliances with massage and physical therapists, seeking hobby level dance groups, walking clubs, cooking clubs, kite flyer groups the list of possibilities is endless.
-Ask yourself thisDoes your chronically ill client spending afternoons at the zoo rocking the leopard cubs?
-Do you have former clients visit with the newly diagnosed to explain the life changing benefits gained from participating in an exercise program?
+Buying group memberships for clients in health clubs with individualized trainers, making alliances with massage and physical therapists, seeking hobby level dance groups, walking clubs, cooking clubs, kite flyer groups… the list of possibilities is endless.
+Ask yourself this…Does your chronically ill client spend afternoons at the zoo rocking the leopard cubs?
+Do you have former clients visit with the newly diagnosed to explain the life-changing benefits gained from participating in an exercise program?
 Do you believe that clients only benefit from treatments they hate?

 So, how is your client doing with their medication changes?
 Are they having trouble with their new diet?
 Are they really doing the exercise program you helped them work out as safe to do?

-Inevitably, whether it is in the first five years post diagnosis or delayed for a longer time, heart failure leads to death.
+Inevitably, whether it is in the first five years post-diagnosis or delayed for a longer time, death comes from heart failure.
 Education of both patient and family regarding the expected or anticipated course of this illness is a must.
 Final treatment options, advanced care directives and all planning that is necessary for this outcome must be discussed and completed before the individual becomes too ill to participate in decision making.

 Only recently have hospice services expanded to include those who are dying of heart failure.
 Originally hospice care was developed for those who were in the final stages of terminal cancer, but now care has been expanded to include the relief of symptoms other than pain.
-This was a wise and caring decision and hospice workers are to be commended for the difficult task they assume.
-Family members of heart failure clients agree that it is not pain that is the symptom most burdensome to the end-stage heart failure sufferer, but rather breathlessness.
-Therefore compassionate care may require the frequent administration of intravenous diuretics, the use of supplemental oxygen, and in some instances, the infusion of positive inotropic agents to provide symptom respite rather than the use of potent analgesics (Nainggolan, 2007) (Barclay, 2008).
+This was a wise and caring decision, and hospice workers are to be commended for the difficult task they assume.
+Family members of heart failure clients agree that it is not the pain that is the symptom most burdensome to the end-stage heart failure sufferer, but rather breathlessness.
+Therefore, compassionate care may require the frequent administration of intravenous diuretics, the use of supplemental oxygen, and in some instances, the infusion of positive inotropic agents to provide symptom respite rather than the use of potent analgesics.10

 Heart failure is exactly that.
 The process in which the overburdened, taxed beyond repair core of the circulatory system struggles to hang on as long as possible before succumbing to the inevitable final collapse.
 The resulting fluid buildup, congestion and accompanying stagnation of life processes is reflected in the descriptive name of Congestive Heart Failure that we are so familiar with.
 Currently, there is no cure for a failing heart.
 Medications, good nutrition, support systems, therapies and procedures can slow the disease progression and provide varying degrees of symptom relief, yet what is truly needed is a new heart to take over the burdens of the failing one.